Changan Automobile: Changan PSA (2010–2020)

-Changan and the French car manufacturer PSA Peugeot Citroën agreed in 2010 to set up a 50/50 passenger car and light commercial vehicle-making joint venture.
-Named CAPSA, it was the PSA Group's second joint venture company in China, after Dongfeng Peugeot-Citroën Automobile, and its first with Changan.
-Centering on a newly built production base in Shenzhen, it was estimated that initial production capacity for the project will be 200,000 units/year.
-Manufacturing commenced in 2014, with China specific Citroën DS models; the DS 5LS first and then the DS 6WR.
+Changan and PSA Peugeot Citroën agreed in 2010 to establish a 50/50 joint venture for passenger cars and light commercial vehicles.
+Named CAPSA, it was PSA's second joint venture in China and its first with Changan.
+Production began in 2014 at a new facility in Shenzhen, initially with China-specific Citroën DS models; the DS 5LS was followed by the DS 6WR.
 The venture was dissolved in 2020.